saucelabs/testrunner-toolkit/README.md

 ## Examples

 The examples here show how Pipeline testing can be used.
 Try them and find your own use cases.
+Every testrunner image comes with a preconfigured setup that allows you to focus on writing tests instead of tweaking with the configurations.
+Our initial testrunner flavors come either with Puppeteer or Playwright as an automation framework.
+They will start the browser for you and expose the `browser` object ([Puppeteer](https://pptr.dev/#?product=Puppeteer&version=v3.0.3&show=api-class-browser) / [Playwright](https://playwright.dev/#version=v1.0.1&path=docs%2Fcore-concepts.md&q=browser)) to the global scope for you to be accessible in the test:

 #### Puppeteer Snippet:
 ```js